fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.15: bloglist expansion, step3

-Implement a way to create new users by doing a HTTP POST-request to address <i>api/users</i>.
+Implement a way to create new users by doing an HTTP POST-request to address <i>api/users</i>.
 Users have <i>username , password and name</i>.

 Do not save passwords to the database as clear text, but use the <i>bcrypt</i> library like we did in part 4 chapter [Creating new users](/en/part4/user_administration#creating-users).